ministryofjustice/peoplefinder/README.md

 ## E-mails

-People finder sends a few types of e-mail.
+People Finder sends a few types of e-mail.
 E-mails are delivered using `delayed_job` adapter for `activejob`.

 Run `bundle exec rake jobs:work` to activate the worker.